-PLANNERS for STUDENTS
+PLANNERS FOR STUDENTS

-Students in grades 3 -6 are issued a student planner to be used for recording homework assignments and to facilitate communication between home and school.
+Students in grades third through sixth are issued a student planner to be used for recording homework assignments and to facilitate communication between home and school.
 Students need to bring their planners to school everyday.
 Students who lose their planner will be required to pay \$5 for its replacement.